DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 He noticed the exact instant his awareness stopped leaning on the tiny corrections she usually made: the way she would nudge his focus away from a flickering light; damp a draft through the clip; give him a word like *compressor* when his brain was still stuck on *hum.* That whole invisible scaffolding dropped away and left the soundscape standing on its own.

 The world felt a hair rougher.
-Not hostile—just un-buffered.
+Not hostile - just un-buffered.
 Like stepping out of shoes and realizing the floor was colder than you thought.

 He let himself do the drills again, this time slower: naming sources, tracing their positions, checking which ones wanted attention and which were just noise.
 His heart stayed too fast, but it stayed *steady* fast.

 He didn’t try to build anything clever on top of the exercise.
 He just *listened.*

-Somewhere in his chest, where the storm’s lightning had once written its own grammar, a sense of alignment stirred—not with RAE, but with the street’s messy, honest pattern.
+Somewhere in his chest, where the storm’s lightning had once written its own grammar, a sense of alignment stirred - not with RAE, but with the street’s messy, honest pattern.

 **This, too, is a kind of coupling,** he thought, and the words felt like they belonged to him instead of being dropped in from outside.